Gap Cathedral: History

 The original cathedral on the site was built around the 5th century on the ruins of a Roman temple to the God Apollo.
 Over the years several buildings stood at the same spot.
-Forty-one different types of stone were chosen for the construction, showing Byzantine influence.
-Roman and Gothic styles were also chosen, as was common during this era for a sombre and harmonious feeling at the same time.
+The current cathedral was built between 1866 and 1904 in Neo-Gothic style by architect Charles Laisné on the site of the former cathedral of mediaeval origin which was then falling to ruin.

+The architecture is heavily inspired by the nearby Embrun Cathedral.

-The clock tower stands at 64 meters high and contains four clocks.
+The current bell tower stands at 70 m high.

-Consecrated on September 2, 1895, the day of Saint-Arnoux, who was Bishop of Gap during the 11th century and is the patron saint of the Gap.
-The cathedral was classified as an Historical Monument on August 9, 1906.
+Consecrated on 21^{st} September 1895, the feast of Arnoux of Gap, who was Bishop of Gap during the 11^{th} century and is the patron saint of the Gap.
+The cathedral was designated as a Monument historique on 9^{th} August 1906.